Use Own Goals to compare players within roles and remove bias from raw totals. Pair it with percentile views for quick context.

 When should I use Own Goals?

-Use Own Goals when you need to evaluate shooting contributions and compare players in similar roles.
+Use Own Goals when you need to evaluate attacking contributions and compare players in similar roles.

 Which charts highlight Own Goals?